eddelbuettel/ctv-finance/README.md

 -   [timeDate](http://cran.rstudio.com/web/packages/timeDate/index.html) also addresses calendar issues such as recurring holidays for a large number of financial centers, and provides code for high-frequency data sets.
 -   The [fame](http://cran.rstudio.com/web/packages/fame/index.html) package can access Fame time series databases (but also requires a Fame backend).
 The [tis](http://cran.rstudio.com/web/packages/tis/index.html) package provides time indices and time-indexed series compatible with Fame frequencies.
 -   The [TSdbi](http://cran.rstudio.com/web/packages/TSdbi/index.html) package provides a unifying interface for several time series data base backends, and its SQL implementations provide a database table design.
+-   The [IBrokers](http://cran.rstudio.com/web/packages/IBrokers/index.html) package provides access to the Interactive Brokers API for data access (but requires an account to access the service).
 -   The [data.table](http://cran.rstudio.com/web/packages/data.table/index.html) package provides very efficient and fast access to in-memory data sets such as asset prices.
 -   The [TFX](http://cran.rstudio.com/web/packages/TFX/index.html) package provides an interface to the TrueFX (TM) service for free streaming real-time and historical tick-by-tick market data for interbank foreign exchange rates at the millisecond resolution.
+-   The package [highfrequency](http://cran.rstudio.com/web/packages/highfrequency/index.html) contains functionality to manage, clean and match highfrequency trades and quotes data and enables users to calculate various liquidity measures, estimate and forecast volatility, and investigate microstructure noise and intraday periodicity.
 -   The [Rbitcoin](http://cran.rstudio.com/web/packages/Rbitcoin/index.html) package offers access to Bitcoin exchange APIs (mtgox, bitstamp, btce, kraken) via public and private API calls and integration of data structures for all markets.
 -   The [bizdays](http://cran.rstudio.com/web/packages/bizdays/index.html) package compute business days if provided a list of holidays.